Committee on Ways & Means, U.S. House of Representatives v. U.S. Dep’t of the Treasury

 Second, consistent with this long history of congressional investigations, the Supreme Court has repeatedly affirmed Congress’s broad power to investigate, and it has reiterated that the scope of that power is coextensive with the scope of Congress’s power to legislate.
 For instance, the Supreme Court has held that Congress’s power to investigate encompasses “inquiries concerning the administration of existing laws as well as proposed or possibly needed statutes” and “surveys of defects in our social, economic or political system for the purpose of enabling the Congress to remedy them.”

-Finally, our brief argues that the Committee’s requests at issue in this case fall well within Congress’s investigatory authority.
-The Committee’s written requests make clear that the documents would aid the Committee’s investigations into the need to amend or extend the nation’s tax laws, as well as the need to enact new legislation on the IRS’s presidential audit program and ways to address presidential conflicts of interest and business entanglements, among other things.
+Finally, our brief argued that the Committee is entitled to the records it is seeking.
+It responded to Trump’s argument that the Committee’s request implicates separation of powers concerns by explaining why any such concerns are significantly lessened now that the request pertains to a former president.
+It also explained that the request at issue in this case fall well within Congress’s investigatory authority.
+The Committee’s written request made clear that the documents would aid the Committee’s investigations into, among other things, the need to amend or extend the nation’s tax laws, as well as the need to enact new legislation on the IRS’s presidential audit program and ways to address presidential conflicts of interest and business entanglements.

 September 15, 2021